Have a little fun this spring with standards-aligned escape rooms!

 One of our favorite ways to celebrate this spring holiday is with standards-aligned escape rooms.

-We love using these Digital Escape Rooms because they are self-checking, Easter/Spring-themed, and standards-aligned (This part is an absolute must in our book!!!)
+We love using this Easter Digital Escape Room or this Spring Digital Escape Room because they are self-checking, Easter/Spring-themed, and standards-aligned (This part is an absolute must in our book!!!)

 To ensure your students meet the standards, you must have a plan.
 This plan includes breaking down the standards, making a plan for how you will teach, spiral, and review the skills covered in each standard, and then finding good resources and lessons that help achieve that goal.